Rationale for the Extrapolation Procedure in Selected Configuration Interaction: Rationale for the linear extrapolation

 The local structure of the energy landscape around the variational wave function $\ket{\Psivar}$ is given by a second-order Taylor series expansion as

 Optimising this quadratic form with the Newton--Raphson step $\bs = -\bQ^{-1} \cdot \bg$ gives an estimate of the difference between the exact energy $\Eexact$ and $\Evar$ as

 or, equivalently,

-where we have exploited the fact that the gradient is zero in the direction of the tangent vectors within $\cJ$.
-The exact energy landscape is quadratic near an eigenstate,\cite{Burton2021e} and thus Eq.~\eqref{eq:energyCorrection} will become the exact energy correction when $\ket{\Psivar}$ is sufficiently close to an eigenstate.
-Since the matrix elements $\mel{\alpha}{(\hH - \Evar\hat{1})^{-1}}{\alpha'}$ are expensive to compute, we can assume that the Hamiltonian is diagonally dominant in $\cA$ and take the leading order approximation
+where we have exploited the fact that the gradient is zero in the direction of the tangent vectors within $\cJ$. {Crucially,} the exact energy landscape {becomes} quadratic near an eigenstate.\cite{Burton2021e} {Therefore, Eq.~\eqref{eq:energyCorrection} becomes an exact relationship when $\ket{\Psivar}$ is sufficiently accurate, and we rigorously recover the linear asymptotic relationship }

+{The steps that we have taken to derive this asymptotic relation are analytically rigorous.
+However,} the matrix elements $\mel{\alpha}{(\hH - \Evar\hat{1})^{-1}}{\alpha'}$ in Eq.~\eqref{eq:de} are too expensive to compute in practice.
+Instead, we can assume that the Hamiltonian is diagonally dominant in $\cA$ and take the leading order approximation

 where $\hH^{(0)}$ is the zeroth-order Hamiltonian within the Epstein--Nesbet partitioning.
 The energy correction then reduces to the second-order Epstein--Nesbet expression obtained in Eq.~\eqref{eq:en2} to give